 When your tree and/or hedgerow packs arrive get them into the ground straight away and give them a good water – they’ll be thirsty from their journey!
 Make sure you use the stakes, tie and guard to help protect your young trees from rabbits and strong winds.

-Make sure you setup a young tree champion club.
-Recruit pupils from all years that really want to help save the planet and become a #ForceForNature.
-You will need their help to regularly water your young trees and/or hedgerow saplings for the first year and beyond, especially when the weather is dry.
-Your champions can also engage the whole school in learning about the wonder of your trees.
+It might be useful to set up a young tree champion club.
+Recruit students from all years that really want to help save the planet and become a #ForceForNature.
+You will need their help to regularly water your orchard and/or hedgerow for the first year and beyond, especially when the weather is dry.
+Your young tree champions can also engage the whole school in learning about the wonder of your trees.

 Consider recruiting a local Tree Warden (see Tree Wardens) to help provide advice and expertise on caring for your trees.